Migrate ECS instances across or within accounts

 Important

-• For Linux servers, you can modify the disk size during migration only when Block Replication is disabled.
+• For Linux servers, you can change the disk size during migration only when block replication is disabled.

-• For Windows servers, you must shrink the disk before migration.
+• For Windows servers, you must shrink the disk before migrating.

-Currently, you cannot migrate ECS instances created from Alibaba Cloud Marketplace images.
-To do so, contact us to be added to the whitelist.
+You cannot migrate ECS instances created from Alibaba Cloud Marketplace images.
+You can contact us to be added to the allowlist.

 Description